swiftlang/sourcekit-lsp/Documentation/Open Quickly.md

   }
 ```

-**SDK/stdlib symbols** — returned as `WorkspaceSymbol` with `location: .uri(file:// URL)` (no range) pointing to the `.swiftinterface` or `.swiftmodule` file from the index record, when the client advertises `workspace.symbol.resolveSupport`.
+**SDK/stdlib symbols** — returned as `WorkspaceSymbol` with `location: .uri(file:// URL)` (no range) pointing to the `.swiftinterface` or `.swiftmodule` file from the index record, when the client advertises `workspace.symbol.resolveSupport.properties` containing `"location"` or both `"location.uri"` and `"location.range"`.
 The fully-qualified module name (e.g. `Swift.String`) is appended as a `?module=` query parameter on the location URL so clients can derive a display path without inspecting the `data` dictionary.
 The symbol's USR is stored in the `data` dictionary.
 The client must call `workspaceSymbol/resolve` to obtain the exact location within the generated interface.

 ```
 → WorkspaceSymbolInfoRequest { names: ["String"] }